zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 Configuration properties belong to two categories:

-  * Service related properties which include end-points, relative paths, or API documentation definitions.
+  * Service related properties which include endpoints, relative paths, or API documentation definitions.
   * Environment related properties which include host names, ports, context etc.

 Execution environment related properties should be provided by additional configuration mechanisms that are specific to the target execution environment.
 Execution environment related properties for development deployments on a local machine differ with those properties on a mainframe system.